 Shall give directives regarding inter-party relations

-2. Deputy National Chairmen
+2. Deputy National Chairman

 In the absence of the National Chairman, the Deputy National Chairman, (Membership) shall preside at meetings and in his absence; any Deputy National Chairman at the meeting shall preside.